 CRAZE OF THE WORLD.

 This delicious Chocolate Ice Cream Confection first came to light in America two years ago.
-It look America by storm.
+It took America by storm.
 Everywhere you looked you saw it advertised.
 From America it swept like a cyclone through the world and duly reached Sydney January, 1922, and was duly snapped up by the Proprietor at THE POPULAR.
 The Sale of Pies is enormous, old and young, men and women buying them, eating them, and enjoying them.
 They are eagerly asked for in the Picture Shows, and during interval at The Palace the ESKIMO PIE BOY is kept busy handing them out.

 OBTAINABLE AT THE PALACE THEATRE CAFÉ AND THE POPULAR.

-At some point in its history in the USA the Eskimo Pie acquired a stick and became more like the Australian Choc Wedge.
-However, in Australia it retained the original bar shape.
+At some point in its history in the USA, the Eskimo Pie acquired a stick and became more like the Australian Choc Wedge.
+However, in Australia, it retained the original bar shape.